lionlai1989/python_example_package/README.md

 [always use a virtual environment](https://realpython.com/python-virtual-environments-a-primer/).
 While `pip` alone is sufficient to install from pre-built binary archives, up-to-date copies of the `setuptools` and `wheel` projects are useful to ensure us can also install from source archives.

-Actually, updating `pip` `setuptools` and `wheel` may not be necessary because a modern python package defines all prerequites in the section of `[build-system]` of `pyproject.toml`.
+However, updating `pip`, `setuptools`, and `wheel` may not be necessary, as a modern Python package defines all prerequisites in the `[build-system]` section of `pyproject.toml`.

 ```shell
 python3.10 -m venv venv_template_project \